Pukerua Bay railway station: History

 The line through Pukerua Bay was originally part of the Wellington - Manawatu Line, built by the Wellington and Manawatu Railway Company (W&MR).
 The W&MR was a private railway built as an alternative to the government's Wairarapa Line.
 The railway from Plimmerton to Pukerua Bay was constructed during 1885 under the no. 12 or "Pukerua" contract.
 Pukerua Bay railway station was opened on Christmas Day 1885, while the full line to Longburn was completed in November 1886.

 Following the completion of the railway line between Pukerua Bay and Paekākāriki, the train station was called Pukerua.
 For a short time between 1919 and 1921, the train station was called Waimapihi, named after the Waimapihi block of land most of Pukerua Bay was situated in.
 In 1923, the station was renamed to Pukerua Bay to distinguish it from the South Island station Pukerau.

+About 1917 a second loop and a signal box was installed (see photo).

 From the 1920s onwards, Pukerua Bay station was a popular destination for weekend visitors from Wellington, with a road from the train station to the beach opened in 1926, well before the road into Pukerua Bay from Plimmerton.
 At one time a short service siding with trailing crossover on the down side was used to allow (steam) banking engines from Paekākāriki to return down the bank.
 The station building once had a long drop, and three other buildings next to the siding.
 Sheep were driven along the now restored path through the bush at the bottom of Seavista Drive, to be loaded onto wagons at the station.

 Once double-tracking of the railway line from Wellington was completed, the original station building was replaced in 1940 with the current island platform.
 The station's platform upgrade in 2010 raised platform height, bringing it into line with other stations on the network and added safety features such as yellow tactile strips and put electrical ducting in place to support a real-time passenger information system later introduced by the Greater Wellington Regional Council.

 Since the opening of the Escarpment track running between Paekakariki and Pukerua Bay, an increase in usage by hikers is seen on good days.

 In late 2022, the station had Snapper Terminals installed allowing the usage of cashless and ticketless travel.